HelTecAutomation/HeltecDocs/en/source/stm32/lorawan/config_parameter.md

 &nbsp;

-- Set the working bands in the macro definition.(Press `alt` and `enter`  keys to enter the interface)
+- Set the working bands in the macro definition.(Right-click the project to open `Properties`)

 ![](img/config_parameter/04.png)